arielmission-space/PAOS/docs/source/user/abcd/index.rst

     :label:

-where n is the refractive index of the prism, L is the geometrical path length of the prism, and the angles :math:`\theta_i` are as described in Fig.2 from the article, reported in :numref:`prismtache`.
+where n is the refractive index of the prism, L is the geometrical path length of the prism, and the angles :math:`\theta_i` are as described in Fig.2 from the article, reproduced in :numref:`prismtache`.

 .. _prismtache: